 Recreational Vehicle Storage.
 The keeping of recreational vehicles on property while they are not be used or are inactive.
 This does not include the keeping of junk or inoperable recreational vehicles.

-Recreational Vehicle, Boat, or Automotive Storage.
-The storage of motor vehicles, boats, recreational vehicles, permanent or temporary holding, but not junk vehicles or boats.
+Recreational Vehicle, Boat, or Automotive Storage, Enclosed.
+The storage of motor vehicles, boats, recreational vehicles, permanent or temporary holding, but not junk vehicles or boats, conducted within enclosed structures.

 Registered Land Surveyor.
 A land surveyor properly licensed and registered or, through reciprocity, permitted to practice in the State of Indiana.